utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

     <img alt="Create a mock server" src="https://assets.postman.com/postman-docs/v10/mock-examples-step4b-v10.jpg" width="779px">

-### Step 5: Send a request to the mock server
+### Send a request to the mock server

-After you [create the mock server](#step-4-create-a-mock-server-for-the-collection), you can send a request to the mock endpoint.
+After you [create the mock server](#create-a-mock-server-for-the-collection), you can send a request to the mock endpoint.

 1. Select **Mock Servers** in the sidebar.
 1. Select the `M1` mock server, then select the copy icon <img alt="Copy icon" src="https://assets.postman.com/postman-docs/icon-copy-v9.jpg#icon" width="15px"> to copy the mock server URL.